devbrunopaula/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+ it add meaning to the element.

 2. What are the 4 areas of the box model?

+Margin, Border, Padding and content

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Horizontaly on row and Vertical on column.

 4. Explain why git is valuable to a team of developers.

+It controls and organizes the code.. it makes easier to colaborate

 5. Define mobile-first design in your own words.

+Its build a responsive verstion of the sire first and later just adpting to a desktop size.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.